sirithcam/spree-testing/README.md

 Use `RSpec.feature` at the beggining of all tests, without this line tests won't work.

-Use `scenario` over `it`, `scenario` is dedicated for Feature Tests and `it` for unit tests.
+Use `scenario` over `it`, `scenario` is dedicated for Feature Tests and `it` for Unit Tests.

 If you want to split your tests use `describe` and then `context`.
 E.g.:

 ```
-describe 'Visibility' do
+describe 'Header' do
-  context 'Header' do
+  context 'Visibility' do
     ...
   end
 end